-Over the past nine years, FACT/SF has established itself in the SF Bay Area with a unique blend of technical precision, intellectual rigor, and emotional expressivity.
-Working with sections from FACT/SF’s work, Remains, participants will learn complex phrase work, experiment with improvisation skills, and learn how to utilize Countertechnique tools in the context of choreography.
+Over the past ten years, FACT/SF has established itself in the SF Bay Area with a unique blend of technical precision, intellectual rigor, and emotional expressivity.
+Working with sections from FACT/SF’s work, death, participants will learn complex phrase work, experiment with improvisation skills, and learn how to utilize Countertechnique tools in the context of choreography.

 ABOUT WORKING BETTER FOR BETTER WORK: TIPS ON BEING A PRO

 Working Better for Better Work: Tips on Being a Pro focuses on the logistical and administrative necessities for working effectively and equitably within the dance field.
 The session will cover basic strategies for presenting oneself in a professional manner, building a community and a network, maintaining and developing relationships, and articulating and pursuing artistic and professional aspirations.
 After over a decade in the field, Charles Slender-White has witnessed a great number of dance artists unintentionally misrepresent themselves.
-With helpful tips and frank criticism, we’ll work collectively to identify how we can consistently put our best foot forward.
-If requested, Slender-White will additionally review and propose changes to participants’ CVs.
+With helpful tips and candid discussion, we’ll work collectively to identify how we can consistently put our best foot forward.
+If requested, Slender-White will additionally give feedback on participants’ CVs.